antonioupan/Ruby-Pinball-Game/README.md

 # Ruby-Pinball-Game
-Pinball game implemented in ruby
+Pinball game implemented in ruby as an assignment in COM1001